 Await DOM Change:

-This action will ensure that the requested action, for example Click Web Element, is not "rushing ahead", but waits for the web page to "settle".
-The default timing value here is 3 seconds, and it is recommended to be extend based on the type of web application.
+This action will ensure that the requested action, for example, Click Web Element, is not "rushing ahead", but waits for the web page to "settle".
+The default timing value here is 3 seconds, and it is recommended to be extended based on the type of web application.